hikeventures/hikeventures.github.io/_posts/2012-11-19-e5-crossing-the-alps-from-germany-to-italy.markdown

 * [Bolzano][26]
 * [Deutscher Alpenverein][27] (as a member of the DAV you get discounts on the huts (website only in German)

-Interested in another mountain adventure?
+Interested to read about another mountain adventure in Sweden?
 Here is our [story][28] about our packrafting trip in the Swedish mountains.

 [1]:	http://www.flickr.com/photos/90204224@N07/8199115122/
 [2]:	http://www.flickr.com/photos/90204224@N07/8197987855/